hanabi/hanabi.github.io/other-conventions/Empty_Clues.md

 ## Dealing with Edge Cases

+### Minimum Empty Clue Value Principle

+* Normally, a clue is allowed to touch a single card as a 1-for-1.
+However, this does not apply to empty clues.
+Empty clues must be better than this.
+* At a bare minimum, an empty clue must either:
+  * get two brand new cards blind-played (as a 2-for-1)
+  * get one brand new card blind-played (as a 1-for-1) and *Prompt* at least one card that would not have played otherwise

-### Giving Plays to Already Called Cards
+### Giving Plays to Already Called Cards (Good)

-* As per the empty target priority list above, if a player only has one playable card in their hand and it is already fully known, then you CANNOT assign them a "clue or discard" action.
+* As per the empty target priority list above, if a player only has one playable card in their hand and it is already fully known, then you CANNOT assign them a 0 action (a.k.a. a clue or discard" action).
 In this case, you would tell them to blind-play the slot of the card that they already have full knowledge about.
 * However, if a player is *Finessed* for a card that will not yet be playable when it reaches their turn AND they have no other currently playable cards, then you MUST assign them a "clue or discard" action, since they cannot immediately play anything on their turn.

-### Empty Clues After Finesses
+### Giving an Empty Clue After a Finesse (Bad)

 * After a *Finesse* is given, one or more blind-plays must occur to "prove" what is going on.
-Another way of stating this is that when a *Finesse* occurs, the team becomes desynchronized, and then when the matching blind-play happens, the team becomes synchronized again.
+Another way of stating this is that when a *Finesse* occurs, the team becomes desynchronized, and then when the blind-play happens, the team becomes synchronized again.
 * Giving an *Empty Clue* immediately after a *Finesse* is a BAD IDEA in most cases.
 This is because players lose the ability the "prove" that a *Finesse* happened, since the resulting blind-play will now be a result of the *Empty Clue* instead of the *Finesse*.
 * Because of this, care has to be taken to only give an *Empty Clue* if there are no other *Finesses* going on, or if confusion will be minimal at the very least.

+### Final Freedom

+* When you are told to blind-play a card from an *Empty Clue*, you must do it immediately - you can't mess around with giving a clue, even if it is a really good clue.
+This is because someone else will assume that they have the same card that you have, and will try to play it.
+* However, as an exception, the final player to take an action in the empty clue chain is not required to play immediately - they can stop to give a clue if they want.
+This is because the empty target is safely locked in and there is no-one after them that will get confused.

-### Stacked Empty Clues
+### Stacked Empty Clues (Through Their Own Hand)

 * With normal Hyphen-ated conventions, you must treat all *Play Clues* as *Delayed Play Clues*.
-For example, if you get clued about four 1's, and then are clued about one 2, then you must play all of the 1's before playing the 2.
+For example, if you get clued about four 1's, and then are clued about one 2, then you must play all four of the 1's before playing the 2.
 * With empty clue blind-plays, this does NOT apply.
-You can generally immediately blind-play the cards indicated from an empty clue.
+You must immediately blind-play the cards indicated from an empty clue (unless you are the final person in the chain).
 * However, as a special exception, you DO have to treat an empty clue blind-play as a *Delayed Play Clue* if you have one or more cards in your hand that are already known-playable.
+* For this reason, you can use an *Empty Clue* to get a red 2 to play from the same hand that has a known red 1.
 * For example, in a 3-player game:
   * Alice clues Bob 1's, which touches two 1's.
   * Bob plays the right-most 1.
   * Cathy gives an empty clue of number 2, with the intent for Alice to blind-play slot 1 and Bob to blind-play slot 1.
   * Alice blind-plays her slot 1.
   * Bob knows that Cathy's clue is telling him to blind-play his slot 1.
 However, he must play all the known-playable cards in his hand first.
 So, he marks his slot 1 card as currently playable, and plays his other clued 1 first.
-* Players should always assume a stacked empty clue interpretation over a re-target interpretation.
+* Players should always assume a *Stacked Empty Clue* interpretation over a re-target interpretation.
 (This follows from the empty target priority list above.)
-* Note that a blind-play from an empty clue CANNOT be a *Delayed Play Clue* through someone else's hand (or a *Prompt* on someone else's card). **This is extremely important!**

-### Jumping Ahead on a Stacked Empty Clue

-* Normally, when a player receives an empty clue action, they will first play all of the playable cards in their own hand.
-* However, players can and should jump ahead if they can determine that the empty clue blind-play is unrelated to their other cards.
-* For example:
-  * Alice has a known-playable red 2 on her slot 4.
-  * Alice then receives an empty clue instructing her to blind-play slot 2.
-  * Normally, before blind-playing, Alice would play the red 2 from slot 4 first, just in case the slot 2 card is red 3.
-  * However, in this situation Alice has a negative red clue on her slot 2 card.
-Thus, she knows that it cannot be red 2.
-  * Furthermore, Alice does not see a red 3 elsewhere in other people's hands, so she knows that she does not really need to play the red 2 right now.
-  * So, Alice should "jump ahead" and blind-play the slot 2 card BEFORE playing the red 2 from slot 4.

-### Stacked Empty Clues Through Other Player's Hands
+### Delayed Empty Clues (Through Other Player's Hands)

-* From the *Stacked Empty Clues* section, we know that stacking an empty clue target that relies on cards in other people's hands is illegal.
-* An ambitious player might try to do this anyway, with the knowledge that the player will play an already known-playable card first, making the clue "just work".
-This should almost never be done for the following reasons:
-  * The player might "jump ahead", as described in the previous section.
-  * It may not be globally known which cards play into which other cards, so different players will assign different actions and everything will get messed up.
+* Normally, a stacked play action from an *Empty Clue* should not be related to anyone else's hand.
+This is because it may not be globally known which cards play into which other cards, so different players will assign different actions and everything will get messed up.
-* The ONLY time it is possible to give an empty clue that involves other people's cards is when that player ALSO has a playable card that leads into the card AND the other connecting cards are globally known.
+* However, it is possible to give a *Empty Clue* as a *Delayed Play Clue* through someone else's hand if all of the connecting cards are globally known playable.
+This way, the information never becomes desyncronized.
 For example, in a 3-player game:
   * Alice has a globally known blue 1 that is already clued.
   * Bob has a globally known blue 2 that is already clued.
   * Cathy is allowed to give an *Empty Clue* that gives a stacked play to blue 3 in Alice's hand, knowing that Alice must play the blue 1 first.